serokell/ton-paychan/doc/Payment-channel.md

    them more than what we think we ever promised, thus it implies that the other party is trying to cheat or their state is corrupted, so the IOU has to be rejected.
-2. Check that `(iou - uome)` is not greater than their share contributed to the channel.
+2. Check that the new value of `(iou - uome)` is not greater than their share contributed to the channel.
 Otherwise reject the IOU.
 3. Compare their `iou` with our `theyOwe`:
     * If it is greater or equal, then this is a new transaction.
 Check that `amount` equals `iou - theyOwe`.
 If it is greater, warn the user